LookWise: Knowing When and Where to Look for Fine-Grained Visual Reasoning in Multimodal Large Language Models: Methods

 For a given input image $I$ and query $Q$, the model first performs an initial inference to obtain a preliminary answer sequence, denoted as $Answer_{\mathit{pre}}$.
-However, relying solely on the global view may be insufficient for all fine-grained reasoning requirements.
-To strike an optimal balance between improving model performance and conserving computational resources, we design a confidence-based decision module to determine whether to trigger a subsequent multi-scale fusion module.
-Unlike explicit prompting methods that require an additional generation step to make a routing decision, our strategy directly extracts the internal token probabilities from this initial forward pass.
-This allows the model to assess its own uncertainty with virtually zero extra computational cost, effectively avoiding the latency of redundant inference rounds.
+Relying solely on the global view may be insufficient for fine-grained reasoning, but cropping every sample is inefficient.
+We therefore design a confidence-based module to determine whether a second visual enhancement stage should be triggered.
+Unlike explicit prompting methods that require an additional generation step to make a routing decision, our strategy directly uses the token probabilities from the initial forward pass.
+This allows the model to estimate its own uncertainty with virtually zero extra computational cost.